Collabro: 2014: Formation, Britain's Got Talent and Stars

 Collabro formed in January 2014.
 Pagan and Lambert knew each other already, and used social media to find three additional singers to complete the band's line-up.
 Pagan and Lambert held auditions where they found Auger and Redgrave.
 They found Hadfield on YouTube singing "Bring Him Home".
 They sang together for the first time at the Miller pub in London Bridge.
 It was not long after this that they decided to audition for Britain's Got Talent, as they had 'nothing to lose'.

 In February 2014, a month after forming, Collabro auditioned in London for the eighth series of Britain's Got Talent.
 They received a standing ovation from both the audience and judges Simon Cowell, Amanda Holden, Alesha Dixon and David Walliams for their rendition of the song "Stars" from the musical Les Misérables.
 The judges were initially seen to have low expectations due to their styling and the fact that they had only been together for a month at the time.
-Cowell claimed that "Britain really has got talent" (a comment he repeated in the live semi-final) and they received a unanimous "yes" verdict from the judging panel, with Cowell also describing their performance as a "hit record", while Holden was reduced to tears.
+Cowell claimed that "Britain really has got talent" (a comment he repeated in the live semi-final) and they received a unanimous "yes" verdict from the judging panel, with Cowell also describing their performance as a "hit record", while Holden was moved to tears.
 Collabro progressed to the live semi-finals.
 They competed in the first semi-final on 26 May, performing the song "Bring Him Home", also from Les Misérables.
 The performance was praised by all four judges, again receiving a standing ovation, and they received the highest number of votes from the public (receiving 62.3% of the total votes cast), ensuring their automatic progression to the final.
 During the live final on 7 June, Collabro performed a different arrangement of their audition song "Stars" for which they received 26.5% of the vote, winning the competition by a wide margin.